|New Broadcast: Oral Health and Overall Health in Indian Country

 |A Brief Introduction to HIV Cure Research Webinar Hosted by UIHI and defeatHIV

-The Urban Indian Health Institute (UIHI) is excited to partner with the defeatHIV Community Advisory Board to honor National Native HIV/AIDS Awareness Day on Monday, March 20th, 2017.
-We will hold a webinar that will discuss HIV in American Indians and Alaska Natives, HIV cure research, and ways the community and researchers can work together.
+The Urban Indian Health Institute (UIHI) partnered with the defeatHIV Community Advisory Board to honor National Native HIV/AIDS Awareness Day on Monday, March 20th, 2017.
+A webinar that discussed HIV in American Indians and Alaska Natives, HIV cure research, and ways the community and researchers can work together was presented.
+You can View recorded webinar.

 |UIHI Announces Partnership with Project Inform